 Disruptions along single transport routes can threaten the uninterrupted gas supply to some European countries.
 Gas supply disruptions may result from technical or human failures, natural disasters, cyber-attacks and other emerging risks, as well as from geopolitical disputes.

 For example in 2009, a gas dispute between Russia and Ukraine affected gas supplies to some EU countries.
 In 2017, an explosion at a major European gas hub in Baumgarten (Austria) caused neighbouring countries to issue an early warning, or declare a state of energy emergency.
+In the autumn of 2021, the energy price spike triggered questions regarding the EU’s security of supply, due to the interplay between prices, lower than usual storage filling levels and the consistency of availability of gas supplies for the gas system.
+In the first half of 2022, after Russia’s military invasion of Ukraine, several EU countries have experienced unilateral and unjustified supply cuts from Russia.

 EU framework for security of gas supply